StefanBRas/ankiextractoR/README.md

 ### Exluding fields

-If you exclude the 'f=' argument, ankiextract will automatically name the field.
+If you exclude the 'f=' argument, ankiextractoR will automatically name the field.
 The naming scheme is integers in increasing order.
 So

 ```tex
 The mitochondrion is the % anki mitochondrion f=1